Working out how much you need to save for retirement can feel a bit like trying to answer the question “how long is a piece of string?”

 You might not know yet exactly when you’re going to retire – or what your financial circumstances will be like when the time comes, especially if your income has recently fallen or you’re struggling to make ends meet due to the current cost of living crisis.

-But tempting as it may be to just avoid the question altogether, it’s worth getting to grips with roughly how much you should be putting away, so that hopefully once you’re back on track financially you’ll be able to start topping up your retirement savings.
+But tempting as it may be to just avoid the question altogether, it’s worth getting to grips with roughly how much you should be putting away to achieve the kind of retirement you want.

 Here, we explain what you need to know.
 If in doubt, you may want to think about seeking expert help.